 The total revenue comes mostly from the production efforts.
 Yes, Production.
 I mean, here are PM & AM directly, with support from VM & IH.
 You have done a beautiful job, teams!
 Thank you so much for the contribution.

 Our working culture is to look forward and to keep improving.
 However, I guess a brief looking back would be acceptable sometimes.
-Compared to our first year in 2017, the revenue was VND 2.4bil.
-Happily, we have achieved the total revenue as 15 times bigger as ourselves in 5 years ago.
+Compared to our first year 2017 in which the revenue was VND 2.4bil, we are now 15 times bigger.
 It’s a quite something, isn’t it?

 3. Revenue per Headcount (RpH)